7. The Principles of Praying and Supplicating to God

 Excerpted from “Know God’s Newest Work and Follow His Footsteps” in The Word Appears in the Flesh

-Excerpted from “The Significance and Practice of Prayer” in Records of Christ’s Talks
+Excerpted from “The Significance of Prayer and Its Practice” in Records of Christ’s Talks

 Your prayers lack reason far too often; you always pray with the following tone: “Oh God!
-Since You have let me perform this duty, You must cause everything I do to be appropriate so that Your work won’t be interrupted and the interests of God’s family won’t suffer any losses.
+Since You have let me perform this duty, You must make everything I do appropriate so that Your work won’t be interrupted and the interests of God’s family won’t suffer any losses.
 You must protect me….”
 Such a prayer is far too unreasonable, is it not?
-Can God work in you when you come into God’s presence and pray unreasonably like this?
-If you came into the presence of Christ and spoke to Me without reason, would I listen?
-You would be kicked out!
-Isn’t it the same to be in the presence of the Spirit and in the presence of Christ?
-When you come to the presence of God to pray, you must think about how to speak reasonably and think about what to say to be able to turn your inner condition into piety.
-Humble yourself, then say a prayer and you will feel something.
-Often times when people pray, they will kneel and close their eyes and they don’t say anything; they merely say, “Oh God, oh God!”
-They just say these two words, calling out for quite a while without saying anything else.
-Why is this?
-Your condition is not right.
-Do you have times like this?
-As far as your current situation is concerned, you know what you are able to do and to what level you can do it, and you know who you are.
-However, often times your condition is abnormal.
-Sometimes, your condition is adjusted, but you don’t know how it was adjusted, and many times you pray without any words, thinking that it is because you are not educated.
-Do you need to be educated to pray?
-Prayer is not writing an essay, it is simply speaking according to the reason of a normal person.
+Would God work on you if you come before Him and pray in such a way?
+Would I listen if you came before Me and spoke in such a way?
+I would kick you out the door!
+Are you not the same before the Spirit as you are before Christ?
+When one comes before God to pray, they must give consideration to how they might do so sensibly, and to how they might adjust their inner state to achieve piety and be capable of submission.
+Having done so, it is then fine for you to go ahead and pray; you will feel God’s presence.
+Many times, people fall to their knees in prayer; they close their eyes, and no words come to them except, “Oh, God!
+Oh, God!”
+Why do you shout so, wordlessly, for a long time?
+Your state is not correct.
+Do you ever do this?
+You now know what you can do and to what extent you can do it, and you have taken your own measure, but there are many times when you will be in abnormal states.
+At times, though your state may have adjusted, you may not know how this has happened, and, more often than not, no words come to you in prayer.
+You may even attribute this to a lack of education.
+Must one be well educated to pray?
+A prayer is not an essay—just speak sincerely, with the reason of a normal person.
 Look at Jesus’ prayers (although His prayers are not mentioned here to make people assume His place or position): In the Garden of Gethsemane, He prayed, “If it be possible….”
 That is, “If it can be done.”
 This was said in discussion; He did not say, “I implore You.”
 With a submissive heart and in a submissive state, He prayed, “If it be possible, let this cup pass from Me: nevertheless not as I will, but as You will” (Mat 26:39).
 He still prayed like this the second time, and the third time He prayed, “May Your will be done.”
 Having grasped the intentions of God the Father, He said, “May Your will be done.”
 He was able to completely submit without making any personal choices at all.
-He said, “If it be possible, let this cup pass from Me.”
+He asked if it were possible for God to take this cup from Him.
 What did that mean?
-He prayed that way because He thought of the great suffering of having bled on the cross to His last dying breath—and this touched upon the matter of death—and because He had not yet completely grasped the intentions of God the Father.
-Given that He was able to pray like that despite the thought of the suffering, He was very submissive indeed.
+He prayed that way because He thought of the great suffering of bleeding on the cross to His last dying breath—and this touched upon the matter of death—and because He had not yet completely grasped the intentions of God the Father.
+Given that He was able to pray like that despite the thought of such suffering, He was very submissive indeed.
 His manner of prayer was normal; He did not propose any conditions in His prayer, nor did He say the cup had to be removed.
-Rather, His purpose was to seek God’s intentions in a situation that He did not comprehend.
+Rather, His purpose was to seek God’s will in a situation that He did not comprehend.
 The first time He prayed, He did not understand, and He said, “If it be possible … but as You will.”
-He had prayed to God in a state of submissiveness.
+He prayed to God in a state of submissiveness.
 The second time, He prayed in the same manner.
-In total, He prayed three times (of course, these three prayers did not happen over a mere three days), and in His final prayer, He completely came to understand God’s intentions, after which He no longer implored for anything.
-In His first two prayers, He sought in a state of submissiveness.
+In total, He prayed three times (of course, these three prayers did not happen over a mere three days), and in His final prayer, He completely came to understand God’s will, after which He no longer implored for anything.
+In His first two prayers, He was just seeking, and He sought in a state of submissiveness.
 However, people simply do not pray like that.
 In their prayers, people say, “God, I beg You to do this and that, and I beg You to guide me in this and that, and I beg You to make ready conditions for me….”
-Perhaps He won’t prepare suitable conditions for you and will let you suffer hardships.
-If people always said, “God, I ask You to make preparations for me and give me strength.”
-Praying like that is so unreasonable!
+Perhaps He will not prepare suitable conditions for you and will let you suffer hardships.
+It is so unreasonable for people to always pray, saying, “God, I ask You to make preparations for me and give me strength.”
 You must be reasonable when you pray, and you must do so under the premise that you are submitting.
-Do not delimit your prayers.
-Before you even begin to pray, you are already delimiting thusly: I must implore God and get Him to do such and such.
+Do not set the terms before you pray.
+Before you even begin to pray, you are already setting the terms, thinking: I must implore God and get Him to do such and such.
 This way of praying is so unreasonable.
-Oftentimes, God does not listen to people’s prayers at all, so their prayers come off as insipid.
+Oftentimes, God does not listen to people’s prayers at all, so when people pray, they feel nothing at all.

-Excerpted from “The Significance and Practice of Prayer” in Records of Christ’s Talks
+Excerpted from “The Significance of Prayer and Its Practice” in Records of Christ’s Talks

-Excerpted from “The Significance and Practice of Prayer” in Records of Christ’s Talks
+Excerpted from “The Significance of Prayer and Its Practice” in Records of Christ’s Talks

-Excerpted from “The Significance and Practice of Prayer” in Records of Christ’s Talks
+Excerpted from “The Significance of Prayer and Its Practice” in Records of Christ’s Talks

 When he was being chastised by God, Peter prayed, “O God!
 My flesh is disobedient, and You chastise me and judge me.
 I rejoice in Your chastisement and judgment, and even if You do not want me, in Your judgment I behold Your holy and righteous disposition.
 When You judge me, so that others may behold Your righteous disposition in Your judgment, I feel content.
 If it can express Your disposition and allow Your righteous disposition to be seen by all creatures, and if it can make my love for You more pure, that I can attain the likeness of one who is righteous, then Your judgment is good, for such is Your gracious will.
 I know that there is still much in me that is rebellious, and that I am still not fit to come before You.
 I wish for You to judge me even more, whether through a hostile environment or great tribulations; no matter what You do, to me it is precious.
 Your love is so profound, and I am willing to lay myself at Your mercy without the slightest complaint.”
 This is Peter’s knowledge after he experienced the work of God, and it is also a testimony to his love of God.